Applying to study

 Will I be able to enrol with a provisional offer?

-Yes, your provisional offer will allow you to enrol in the Master of Urban Management and Planning as soon as you receive it, but if you do not satisfy the conditions before the census date of your first session in the Master program, your enrolment will be discontinued.
+Yes, your provisional offer will allow you to register in the Master of Urban Management and Planning as soon as you receive it, but if you do not satisfy the conditions before the census date of your first term in the Master program, your enrolment will be discontinued.

 How do I prove that I have met the condition in the offer?